…in the Early Stages of Therapy

 Ellyn’s first book, "In Quest of the Mythical Mate," won the Clark Vincent Award by the California Association of Marriage & Family Therapists for its outstanding contribution to the field of marital therapy and is now in its 18th printing.
 She has been featured on over 50 radio and television programs including "The Today Show" and "CBS Early Morning News," and she has been quoted in many publications including "The New York Times," "The Oprah Magazine" and "Cosmopolitan."

-Tags: change, criticism, encouragement, frustration, passivity, questions, support, teamwork Forward to a Colleague
+Tags: change, criticism, encouragement, frustration, Passive Behavior, questions, support, teamwork Forward to a Colleague

 Comments are closed.